gopala-kr/a-week-in-wild-ai/03-speech-processing/README.md

-### Speech and audio processing: synthesis, recognition + Survey on chatbot platforms and API's
+### Speech processing: recognition, synthesis + Survey on chatbot platforms and API's

 ------